Design and Technology

 - All students at KS4 have two lessons of Design and Technology every week.

-- At GCSE we offer Resistant Materials, Food, and Textiles; Engineering is also offered.
+- At GCSE we offer Design Technology, Food, Engineering.

 - In years 12/13 the department offers EDEXCEL Product Design at AS and A2.